Regenerative random permutations of integers: Introduction and main results

 Then numerous asymptotic properties of the recurrent regenerative permutation $\Pi$ with this distribution of block lengths can be read from standard results in renewal theory, as discussed further in Section \ref{s3}.
 In particular, starting from any positive recurrent random permutation $\Pi$ of $\mathbb{N}_{+}$, renewal theory gives an explicit construction of a stationary, two-sided version $\Pi^*$ of $\Pi$, acting as a random permutation of $\mathbb{Z}$, along with ergodic theorems indicating the existence of limiting frequencies for various counts of cycles and components, for both the one-sided and two-sided versions.
 This greatly simplifies the construction of stationary versions of the limiting Mallows$(q)$ permutations in \cite{GO12,GP}.

-\quad Observe that for every recurrent, strictly regenerative permutation of $\mathbb{N}_{+}$, the support of $Q_n$ is necessarily contained in the set $\mathfrak{S}^{\dagger}_n$ of indecomposable permutations of $[n]$.
-As will be seen in Section \ref{s4}, it is not easy to describe tractable models for distributions on $\mathfrak{S}^{\dagger}_n$ besides the uniform distribution, and even the uniform distribution on $\mathfrak{S}^{\dagger}_n$ has a nasty denominator for which there is no very simple formula.
-These difficulties motivate the study of other constructions of random permutations of $\mathbb{N}_{+}$, such as the following:
+Observe that for every recurrent, strictly regenerative permutation of $\mathbb{N}_{+}$, the support of $Q_n$ is necessarily contained in the set $\mathfrak{S}^{\dagger}_n$ of indecomposable permutations of $[n]$.
+As will be seen in Section \ref{s4}, even the uniform distribution on $\mathfrak{S}^{\dagger}_n$ has a nasty denominator for which there is no very simple formula.
+The difficulty motivates the study of other constructions of random permutations of $\mathbb{N}_{+}$, such as the following:

 \begin{definition} {\em For $p$ a probability distribution on $\mathbb{N}_{+}$ with $p_1 >0$, call a random permutation $\Pi$ of $\mathbb{N}_{+}$ a {\em $p$-shifted permutation} of $\mathbb{N}_{+}$, if $\Pi$ has the distribution defined by the following construction from an i.i.d. sample $(X_j;~ j \ge 1)$ from $p$.
 Inductively, let \begin{itemize} \item $\Pi_1 := X_1$, \item for $i \ge 2$, let $\Pi_i := \psi(X_i)$ where $\psi$ is the increasing bijection from $\mathbb{N}_{+}$ to \\ $\mathbb{N}_{+} \setminus \{ \Pi_1, \Pi_2, \cdots, \Pi_{i-1} \}.$ \end{itemize} For example, if $X_1 = 2$, $X_2 = 1$, $X_3 = 2$, $X_4 = 3$, $X_5 = 4$, $X_6 = 1 \ldots$, then the associated permutation is $(2,1,4,6,8,3,\ldots)$. } \end{definition}